-3.1.
-The focus of each tranche can change overtime - this includes the criteria used to judge DNOs' LDR applications, any weighting of these criteria, and how the reward is allocated amongst DNOs.

-3.2.
-This is to ensure the LDR remains reflective of the latest losses environment faced by the DNOs over the eight years of RIIO-ED1 and to accommodate lessons learnt and stakeholder feedback.
-For example to reflect:

-- the likely increase in the availability of losses data (eg from the rollout of smart meters) - the development of methodologies to estimate and/or measure losses
+- 3.1.
+The focus of each tranche can change over time this includes the criteria used to judge DNOs' LDR applications, any weighting of these criteria, and how the reward is allocated amongst DNOs. - 3.2.
+This is to ensure the LDR continues to reflect the latest losses environment faced by the DNOs over the eight years of RIIO-ED1 and to accommodate lessons learnt and stakeholder feedback.
+For example to reflect: - the likely increase in the availability of losses data (e.g. from the rollout of smart meters); - the development of methodologies to estimate and/or measure losses; and

-- increased evidence of additional losses reduction actions undertaken by DNOs that will become available during the price control.

-3.3.
-Figure 1 provides an indicative view of the main areas of assessment that each tranche may look to reward over the eight years of RIIO-ED1.
+- increased evidence of additional losses reduction actions undertaken by DNOs that will become available during the price control. - 3.3.
+Figure 1 below provides an indicative view of the main areas of assessment that each tranche may look to reward over the eight years of RIIO-ED1.